 Posted by: TheDoppel <Send E-Mail> Date: Monday, April 10, 2017, at 12:38 a.m.
 IP Address: 75-163-7-241.lsv2.qwest.net

-Maybe it's just me, but I think Howard Shore would have been a stellar pick for this movie, especially if he was given a good year or two to compose the score (that's not realistic but still).
-Instead we got this upsettingly bland ambience.
+Maybe it's just me, but I think Howard Shore would have been a stellar pick for this movie, especially if he was given a solid block of time to compose the score.
+Instead we got unfulfilling ambience.

 So. . . .
 Howard Shore?
 Someone else?
 Who do you think'd be a good pick?

 EDIT: The majority of my original post is intact for the sake of integrity, but due to recent events I felt the need to revisit it and express my condolences.
 Though this score did not connect with me, there are no words that could express my regret regarding my harsh criticisms of it.
 Diversity in talents should be celebrated, and I could do a better job of recognizing that.
 Jóhann Jóhannsson will be missed.
 Rest in peace.